 7.1 Service Provider will maintain insurance coverage in the amounts set forth below.
 Such insurance requirements will be maintained by Service Provider at all times during the performance of this Agreement, and the errors and omissions insurance described herein will be maintained for a further period of one year thereafter.
 Service Provider’s costs for insurance (by category) must be made available for Kellogg’s review upon request.

 i.
 Occurrence form of comprehensive general liability insurance including completed operations, broad form property damage, premises/operations, blanket contractual, independent contractor coverage, and fire legal liability coverage.
-Required coverages and combined bodily injury and property damage single limit per occurrence (and per location if this Agreement will cover multiple Facilities) will be no less than USD $5,000,000.
+Required coverages and combined bodily injury and property damage single limit per occurrence will be no less than USD $5,000,000.

 ii.
 Comprehensive automobile liability insurance covering all Service Provider-owned or non-owned vehicles used by Service Provider on or relating to the Agreement with a bodily injury and property damage combined single limit per occurrence of no less than USD $5,000,000.